spindart/red-team/linux/1-bash-scripting/README.md

 # First simple bash scripts

+Use any editor of your preference, vi, vim, nano, etc.

+And remember to save it with filename`.sh`

 First of all let’s lay out our structure.

 A bash script always starts with the following line of code at the top of the script.